2014 Toyota Owners 400: Report

-During the time between Darlington and Richmond, Swan Racing announced, on April 17, 2014, that they were closing shop and reevaluating their financial situation and put the team's prospects of competing at Richmond in doubt.
-"The team has been unable to secure the kind of sponsorship required to effectively operate the team," the team said in a statement.
-"As a result, the team management is exploring every available option.
-We hope to be in a position to provide a detailed update in the near future."

-On April 23, Swan Racing sold both of its teams to different shops.
-Anthony Marlowe merged his ownership of the number 26 car with BK Racing and the number 30 car was sold to Xxxtreme Motorsports.
-Cole Whitt stayed in the number 26 car for Richmond, but Parker Kligerman was not in the number 30 car and was without a ride for the foreseeable future.
-J. J. Yeley took his place.
-"I am very relieved to know that the Nos.
-26 and 30 teams will be in good hands, and will continue to compete for the remainder of the 2014 NASCAR Sprint Cup Series season," Davis said in a statement.
-"Most importantly, most of the team members have the opportunity to continue their employment in the sport and to support their families.
-This was critically important to me."

 Entry list

 The entry list for the Toyota Owners 400 was released on Thursday, April 24, 2014 at 4:16 p.m.
 Eastern time.
 Forty-five drivers were entered for the race.

 Practice

 First practice

 Kyle Larson was the fastest in the first practice session with a time of 21.280 and a speed of 126.880 mph.

 Final practice

 Ryan Newman was the fastest in the final practice session with a time of 21.733 and a speed of 124.235 mph.

 Qualifying

 Qualifying was rained out so the starting lineup was set by first practice results.
 Kyle Larson earned his first career pole as a result.
 “We came here and tested last year for Goodyear and had a good baseline and was pretty confident with our qualifying trim without getting used to the car yet,’’ Larson said.
 “Then we switched over to race trim and we were good in that, so excited about that.’’
 Dave Blaney and Michael McDowell failed to qualify for the race.